connorltodd/terminal-git-github-cohort-23/readme.md

-git add . - stages all of the edited files from the previous version git commit -m '' - saves the version and gives the version a name git push origin master - pushes the new version of our code to github
+git add . - stages all of the edited files from the previous version git commit -m '' - saves the version and gives the version a name git push origin master - pushes the new version of our code to github git status - allows us to view the file status at any given time

 your computer = local